Airtel records post tax profit of $514m in 9 months

 The customer base expanded to 125.8 million, growing by 5.8 per cent , with increased penetration across mobile data -customer base up 11.1 per cent and mobile money services -customer base up 19.6 per cent .
 Customer base growth was affected by the NIN/SIM regulations in Nigeria but returned to growth in this region in the third quarter; excluding Nigeria the customer base grew by 12.0 per cent .

-Chief Executive Officer, Segun Ogunsanya said ” A strong third quarter has contributed to a pleasing nine-month financial performance across all key metrics.
-Operationally we have continued to execute on our network and distribution expansion plans, driving continued strong growth in ARPUs across voice, data and mobile money.
+Chief Executive Officer, Segun Ogunsanya said ” A strong third quarter has contributed to a pleasing nine-month financial performance across all key metrics.”